nus-cs2103-AY2223S2/tp/docs/team/guo-kecheng.md

 managers an overview of their subordinates contacts and their teams  as well as track tasks that the subordinates are responsible for completing.

-Through OfficeConnect, managers can also plan deadlines, delegate tasks and automate sending mass emails.

 Given below are my contributions to the project.

 - **New Feature**: Find a task and who it is assigned to.